-My 8 month old son is breastfed, but has been receiving solids as well for the past 2 months.
-He has never had any issues with constipation, but his stool has become more firm over the last 3 weeks (it's not the liquid yellow stool of a strictly breastfed baby anymore).
+My 8-month-old baby is breastfed but has been receiving solids as well for the past 2 months.
+He has never had any issues with constipation, but his stool has become more firm over the last 3 weeks (it’s not the liquid yellow stool of a strictly breastfed baby anymore).

 He strains NOT to let the poop out even though it wants to come out, and he cries and shrieks.
 It’s not constipation – the feces is very soft when it does slip out.
 He now is strictly receiving only breast milk, prune juice, and water.

 How do we get him to let go of the poop and NOT have this as a recurring problem?
 It’s heartbreaking to see and hear him, and he’s waking up throughout the night to stop the poop from escaping.